chpc-uofu/Singularity-containers-howtos/github.md

 # CHPC's Singularity files on Github and local Gitlab

 Public GitHub CHPC's organization page is named *CHPC-UofU*.
 This is a primary location for CHPC public facing files, including the container definitions.
 GitHub is also needed for integration with [singularity-hub.org](Singularity Hub).
-In order for Singularity Hub to see the repos from *CHPC-UofU*, we had to allow *Third-party application access* to the organization via *CHPC-UofU*-*Settings*-*Third-party access*.
+In order for Singularity Hub to see the repos from *CHPC-UofU*, we had to add Singularity Hub as an allowed application to the *Third-party application access* of the organization via *CHPC-UofU*-*Settings*-*Third-party access*.
+The single application option was somewhat hidden - in the *Third-party access* restricted mode, there is a tiny link saying something like "Import my allowed application", click there and add Singularity Hub.

 For container definitions, we also use the GitHub repositories to GitLab's *Singularity* group.
 The original though was for GitLab to automatically mirror the GitHub, but, this feature is only available in GitHub EE.
 Therefore, instead, we overload each local repository origin with two remotes, as described [https://steveperkins.com/migrating-projects-from-github-to-gitlab/](here).